Teaching and Learning Centre - Wageningen UR

 -

-Nature inclusive teaching Community of practice: Course & curriculum design and implementation
+Nature inclusive teaching Community of practice

 This community of practice for nature inclusive teachers is meant to support educators at WUR to learn about and practice with nature inclusive methods.
 Some of the activities are single events open to anyone who is interested, other activities are meant as design sessions/intervision for those who have followed the one of the teacher trainings on nature inclusive education.